 My youngest son was born during massive cold and flu season which was a totally different experience for us, especially in the hospital.

-The nurses didn’t play favorites.
-They took all viruses and illnesses seriously, to the same degree.
+The nurses didn’t play games.
+They took all viruses and illnesses seriously.

 Since they’re the ones with the knowledge, education and expertise, I think it’s safe to say we follow their advice and consider all viruses a threat to our newborns.